verge-io/docs/docs/public/subscriptions.md

 ## Subscriptions

-Subscriptions in the VergeIO platform are where administrators configure alert notifications to monitor the overall health of the system.
+Subscriptions in the VeregOS platform are where administrators configure alert notifications to monitor the overall health of the system.
 There are two types of alert subscriptions: On demand or scheduled.

 - Subscriptions can be configured to send to an individual user or a group.
 - Once an error is being tracked, a subscription alert can be temporarily halted by using the Suspend option until the issue has been resolved.